Serre Intersection Multiplicity Conjecture and Hodge theory: Mukai vector

-called the integral transform in cohomology associated to $\mu$.
-The association between objects of $D^b(X \times Y)$ or $H^*(X \times Y)$ is functorial.
-In order to relate the above two functors we use chern character and Riemann-Roch theorem.
-The Riemann-Roch theorem states that, if $\pi:X \to Y$ is a local complete intersection morphism;
+Similarly one can define the Fourier transform on the cohomologies with kernels in $H^*(X \times Y,\mathbb{C})$.
+In order to relate them we use chern character and Riemann-Roch theorem.
+The Riemann-Roch theorem states that, associated to $\pi:X \to Y$ a smooth morphism;